-Filtering is a way to control the end results of your query.
+Filtering is a way to control the end results of your query in reports you create with Supermetrics in Looker Studio (formerly Data Studio).
 All the fields available in a data source can be used as a filter.
 A filter is built by choosing the field to filter by, choosing the logical operator, and then entering a value to filter by.

 Instructions

-- Open a report in Data Studio, and click any report element created with Supermetrics.
+1. Open a report in Looker Studio, and click any report element created with Supermetrics.

-You can add, edit, or remove filters at any time by navigating to Resources in Data Studio’s top menu, and then clicking Manage filters.
+You can add, edit, or remove filters anytime by navigating to Resources in Looker Studio’s top menu and clicking Manage filters.

 Building a filter